Find out how to keep your digital world safe

 Find out how to protect your user identity, personal data, devices, and PC, and about the part you play in helping to keep the University’s data and systems safe.

 - Staff and Postgraduate Research students must complete Information Security Awareness training, which you can find in the Links section

 - If you’re a student, take a look at our other resources in the Video carousel, Links and Guides sections

-- Staff whose Office 365 account has been enabled for Multi-factor Authentication (MFA) can find more information about this in the Links section
+- Staff and PGRs whose Office 365 account has been enabled for Multi-factor Authentication (MFA) can find more information about this in the Links section